JonathanDussot/star-wars-quiz/README.md

 ## Acknowledgements

-I would like to acknowledge the following people who have been a huge help for my very first milestone project:
+I would like to acknowledge the following people who have been a huge help for this project:

-- [Lauren-Nicole](https://github.com/CluelessBiker) - My Code Institute Mentor for her vast amount of knowledge, relaxing demeanour and patience!
+- [Lauren-Nicole](https://github.com/CluelessBiker) - My Code Institute Mentor for her advice and expertise.

-- [Kera Cudmore](https://github.com/kera-cudmore) - for her constant support through the slack community and tutorials.

-- Arwen Dussot - my newborn daughter for keeping me awake at night and 'on my toes' so to speak.
+- The Slack community of Code Institute for their help and support.